xavierzho/explorer-api/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/xavierzho/explorer-api)](https://goreportcard.com/report/github.com/xavierzho/explorer-api)
 ![License](https://img.shields.io/github/license/xavierzho/explorer-api.svg)

-Golang client for the Etherscan.io API(and its families like BscScan). with nearly full implementation(accounts, transactions, tokens, contracts, blocks, stats), full network support(Mainnet, Ropsten, Kovan, Rinkby, Goerli, Tobalaba), and depending on `go-ethereum/common`.
+Golang client for the Etherscan.io API(and its families like BscScan).

+# Features
+1. Full implementation of Etherscan API, such as (accounts, transactions, tokens, contracts, blocks, stats)
+2. network support (Mainnet, Ropsten, Kovan, Rinkby, Goerli, BNBChain, Poloygan, etc.)
+3. depending on `go-ethereum/common`, so you can use `common.Address` directly.
+4. support rate limit, you can set the rate limit by yourself.
+5. support hooks, you can add hooks to do something before or after the request.
+6. combining current limiters to support concurrency.

 # Usage